Eucile/gig-finder/README.md

 Never miss out on great live music again.
 Put in your location and time frame, and Howl returns a dynamic list with music from upcoming shows.

-This project is deployed on Firebase:  [https://howl-concert-app.firebaseapp.com/](https://howl-concert-app.firebaseapp.com/)
+This project is deployed on Firebase,   [here](https://howl-concert-app.firebaseapp.com/).

 ### Prerequisites